PWRT/Deep_Learning_Emotion_Recognition/Train/README.md

 # Train

-Created Convolutional neural networks and train the model.
+Created Convolutional neural networks and train the model, used Keras moduls.
 Test the performance of the trained model.

 * train_emotion_recognition_tfboard.ipynb - We trained the model with tensorboard